Written by Andrew Mason

 Option 2

-Curb water intake before bed
+Reduce water intake before bed

 This one is a little tricky to actually monitor and implement.

 Kids need to be hydrated, and it’s never intuitive to say “Stop drinking water!”.
 And often after dinner in the grey zone before bed, it’s hard to have eyes on what kids are doing/watching/eating/drinking.
-But there is method to limiting how much your kids drink right before bed.
-Obviously the more they do, the greater the chance they’ll have to pee.
+And often during bedtime or in the nebulous before-falling-asleep-and-he’s-silly-and-overactive-but-obviously-very-tired-but-not-going-to-sleep phase, it’s hard to say no to water.

-Curb salty and sugary foods before bed
+Limit salty and sugary foods before bed

 You can also limit salty foods, sugary foods, or drinks with caffeine.
 For us, the latter isn’t an issue as we don’t feed coffee to our 3 and 5 year olds.
 But salt and sugar is another matter.
 My oldest LOVES chips, and my youngest LOVES goldfish.
 Both are highly salty.
 And salt, as we know, increases thirst.
 Which begets drinking.
 Which begets peeing.
 So, no salty stuff before bed.